websight-io/docs/docs/docs/developers/components/index.md

 ![RTE component](RTE-component.png)

 After adding a component to the page, edit action can be used to edit selected component instance.
 The dialog which is displayed is a part of component definition.
-It is defined by the developer implementing a given component with use of set given dialog fields (see more in Dialogs section).
+It is defined by the developer implementing a given component with use of set given dialog fields (see more in Dialogs documentation).
 Properties set via the dialog are saved at edited component instances and used by the component to render the part of content according to the implemented functionality - for example Title component is rendering the `Heading text` field value in HTML `<h>` tag and allows to set `<h>` tag level and styling.

 ![Title component - dialog](title-component-dialog.png)